 InterContinental Presidente Cozumel Resort Spa

 Start your day with a visit to San Miguel, the only town on the island, 20 minutes by car from the hotel.
-You may have a nice walk arround downtown where you can get a little token for family and friends.
-You may find fine jewerly, silver, handcrafts and a variety of unique Mexican souvenirs.
-Enjoy a Mexican cup of coffee while you watch the view of Cruises, and Island life.
+You can have a nice walk around downtown where you can get a little token for family and friends.
+You may find fine jewelry, silver, handcrafts and a variety of unique Mexican souvenirs.
+Enjoy a Mexican cup of coffee while you watch the view of cruises and island life.

 The spectacular coral reefs surrounding Cozumel offer some of the world's best diving and snorkeling, and the hotel's five-star PADI Scuba Du dive center can help you discover them.
 The Shallow Reef Adventure is suitable for guests with little or no snorkeling experience, while the center's instructors and dive masters can organize boat excursions for certified scuba divers.
 When you return from your trip, enjoy a revitalizing treatment in The Spa, or indulge in a massage in an oceanside hut.

 Enjoy a rum cocktail and glorious sunset views in the hotel's Le Cap Beach Club bar while deciding where to dine.
 Le Cap serves Mediterranean-inspired creations and seafood grilled or cooked in a wood-fired oven.
 El Caribeño's menu offers delicious Mexican and international dishes, and Alfredo Di Roma Trattoria serves gourmet classic Italian cuisine.
 Private dining can also be provided, with a six-course menu especially created by our chef, paired with premium wines selected by our sommelier.